microsoft/DevAppsForTeams/README.md

 1. In the code editor open the `CustomerOrdersApp/.env sample` file
 1. Change the value of the `AppId` and `AppPassword` properties to match the values returned by the setup script in the previous step
 1. Save the file as `CustomerOrdersApp/.env`
+1. Open `CustomerOrdersApp/src/app/core/core.module.ts` and change the `clientId` value shown to your the `AppId` value that you saved in the previous section.

 ### Start the web app